wp-plugins/codeguard/readme.txt

 Stable tag: trunk
 License: GPLv2

 CodeGuard protects your WordPress website with daily automatic backup and monitoring.
-Automatically fix issues by restoring to a prior version.
+Automatically fix mistakes or problems by restoring to a previous version.

 == Description ==